Let me tell you about my guitar-learning journey!

 And what was missing was context.
 I realized that the answer had been there all along, in the name of the website.
 Spytunes, study songs.

 If I was gonna have another go at this I had to get everything right this time.
-The format, the streaming, the context, the payments, the copyright.
+The format, the streaming, the context, the payments, and the copyright.
 The focus.

 Let me tell you one final story that has to do with focus and success.